dreams-from-dust/Netflix-Landing-Page-Clone/README.md

 ### Technologies Used

 -   HTML5
--   CSS3
+-   CSS

-### How to View
+### Live Demo

-You can visit the live page for this project here: [https://dreams-from-dust.github.io/Netflix-Landing-Page-Clone/](https://dreams-from-dust.github.io/Netflix-Landing-Page-Clone/)
+You can view a live demonstration of this project here: [https://dreams-from-dust.github.io/Netflix-Landing-Page-Clone/](https://dreams-from-dust.github.io/Netflix-Landing-Page-Clone/)

 ### Getting Started